 In short, painting the exterior of a house requires more effort and time than painting the interior — which is why many people leave it up to a professional decorator.
 However, the extra effort aside, this is a simple job well within the capabilities of most DIYers.

-Don’t forget that the exterior of your house encompasses windows, doors and any other woodwork too.
+Don’t forget that the exterior of your house encompasses painting windows, painting doors and any other woodwork and metalwork too.
 These elements will require different types of paint and preparation work than the walls.

 Exterior paint not only has the job of making your house look good, it also needs to offer a level of protection and waterproofing to the substrate of the walls.
-The type of paint you choose will depend on the surface you are painting and how exposed to the elements your walls are.
+The type of paint you choose will depend on how exposed to the elements your walls are and the surface you are painting; render, cladding and other exterior finishes will each require different finishes, for example.

 In general, a good quality masonry paint will be required for your exterior walls.
 This type of paint is suitable for pebbledash, stucco, cement renders, stone and brick.